Introduction:

 In this way Mistika will render all of them one after the other, without the need of a external render manager.

-But if you need more powerful render jobs management, then the Add to render queue button is the right tool to use, in combination with a external render manager.
+But if you need more powerful management for the render jobs, then the Add to render queue button is the right tool to use, in combination with a external render manager.
 This is explained in this document.

 Note: In this document everything that is said about Mistika Boutique also works for Mistika Ultima when it is used in "external render manager" mode.
 But please note that Mistika Ultima also has its own internal BatchManager tool that is not covered in this document.